heatblazer/udp-tcp-daemon/README.md

     7. Daemon logging must support sys/log functionality.
 Not done yet.
     8. GUI must perform Goertzl algorithm for DTM and filtering the sample data.

+## BUGS
+    1. Strange bug as for 16.11.2016, when the program gives 100% cpu load on my other Fedora computer.
+Pending fix...

 ## NOTES
     31.10.2016: now correctly records the samples from the incomming device.